-The new, six-storey headquarters in a newly built commercial building features a central staircase that leads visitors from level 2 up through levels of offices and meeting spaces, culminating in two floors of executive suites, a café and a striking, double-height auditorium in the sky.
+The new, six-story headquarters in a newly built commercial building features a central staircase that leads visitors from level two up through levels of offices and meeting spaces, culminating in two floors of executive suites, a café and a striking, double-height auditorium in the sky.

 Building the auditorium, says project director John Atkinson, was by far the most complicated part of the project.
 “To create the semicircle of a two-storey auditorium, we had to remove large parts of the existing slab and four reinforced structural concrete columns,” he says.
 “When you’re moving such key elements of a structure, what do you put in their place?”

 The auditorium was built in the following sequence:

 1. Bolt and adhere steel spanner plates under levels four and five and on top of the level five slab to support structural openings for the stairs and compensate for the removed structures.

 2. Begin cutting out the openings for the stairs, working from level five downwards.